Clicking the Inventory section will show you all of the items that have been added into your database so far (public on Amazon or not).

 Once you’ve defined and saved your smart list(s), you can select it to view the inventory items now associated with each list.
 An item in your inventory can belong to multiple smart lists but will only be repriced using one specific pricing rule as dictated by your Pricing Overview (see Settings).

 The Details Panel is a window with multiple tabs that displays on the lower half on your Inventory grid view.

-If you are in the Inventory section and select an inventory item, the Details Panel shows a total of five tabs: Details, Stock, Competition, BuyBox+Lowest Prices, and Pricing Log.
+If you are in the Inventory section and select an inventory item, the Details Panel shows a total of six tabs: Details, Stock, Competition, BuyBox+Lowest Prices, Pricing Log and Price History.
 See below for details on each tab.

 In order to check the pricing progress of your inventory from a certain account or competition from a certain venue, you need to select that seller account from the Listings list.

 The Details tab shows product features and details from the product page on Amazon.
 You can check the product’s image, title, publisher, list price, number of pages, weight, dimensions, and much more.